jeg90/SongOfTime/README.md

 songoftime -r

-Alternatively, usage statistics can be viewed in a browser window by opening a produced html file.
+Alternatively, usage statistics can be viewed in a browser window by opening a produced html file (.timeSong.html found in the users home directory)